 Swiss adult protection law has been revised significantly since 2013.
-One important aspect of the new law is the planning methods dealing with a person's potential loss of capacity.
-In particular, a person may put in place an advanced care directive and/or a living will, thereby providing guidance as to how they wish to be treated in the event of loss of capacity and how representation by their designated representative should be carried out.
+One important aspect of the new law is planning methods dealing with a person's potential loss of capacity.

+In particular, a person may put in place an advanced care directive and/or a living will, thereby providing guidance as to how they wish to be treated in case of loss of capacity and how representation by their designated representative should be carried out.
 Furthermore, together with the new adult protection law, a new provision was inserted into Swiss inheritance law allowing a testator to appoint a successor heir who inherits the residue of the part of the estate that was left to a forced heirship heir of a testator who lacks capacity judgment and is not survived by issue or a spouse.
 Apart from these mechanisms there are no special planning tools specifically reserved for minors or adults with disabilities.
-However, Swiss law offers a variety of options to deal with such circumstances, eg conditions in testamentary dispositions or the concept of usufruct.
+However, Swiss law offers a variety of options to deal with such circumstances (eg, conditions in testamentary dispositions or the concept of usufruct).
 Alternatively, insurance products can be an adequate way to deal with such circumstances.
+According to the pending revision of Swiss inheritance law, qualified cohabitants and children who supported the testator may benefit from a statutory legacy (see 2.3 Forced Heirship Laws above).